 Nutritional management of treatment side effects

-There is more to nutrition during cancer and cancer therapy than getting enough calories and protein.
-The foods you choose also help you cope with side effects, such as loss of appetite, nausea, vomiting, diarrhea, chewing and swallowing difficulties, and taste changes.
+There's more to nutrition during cancer and cancer treatment than getting enough calories and protein.
+The foods you choose can also help you cope with side effects, such as loss of appetite, nausea, vomiting, diarrhea, chewing and swallowing problems, and taste changes.

 Nutritional management of loss of appetite

-There are many things that cause a loss of appetite.
-Nausea, vomiting, or changes in food’s taste or smell all may contribute to losing your appetite.
-Sometimes, the cancer treatment itself will make you feel like not eating.
+There are many things that can cause you to eat less than usual, feel full quickly, or just not feel like eating.
+Nausea, vomiting, mouth sores, or changes in food’s taste or smell all may make you lose your appetite.
+Sometimes, cancer treatment and cancer itself can cause changes in your appetite.
 Your emotional state and how you cope with your cancer may also cause a loss of appetite.
-Talk to your healthcare provider about these things because, in addition to the eating and nutrition tips here, there may be medicines or other suggestions that will help you.
-Suggestions for managing a loss of appetite include:
+Talk with your healthcare provider about these things because, along with the eating and nutrition tips here, there may be medicines or other ideas that will help you.
+Tips for managing a loss of appetite include:

-If you feel you can't eat regular food for any meal, try liquid meal replacements.
+If you can't eat regular food, try liquid meal replacements.

 If you can't eat very much at one time, eat throughout the day.
-Try eating small, meals often.
-Small high-protein, high-calorie snacks can make up for larger meals.
+Try eating small meals often.
+Small high-protein, high-calorie snacks every few hours can make up for larger meals.

 Cheese and crackers

 If you can't eat solid foods and can't drink liquid supplements, try drinking other beverages.
-Juice, soup or broth, and other similar fluids can provide important calories and nutrients.
+Juice, soup or broth, sports drinks, smoothies, and other fluids can provide important calories and nutrients.

-Change the way you prepare certain foods or the time you eat them to make them more attractive.
+Change the way you prepare certain foods or the time you eat to make food more appealing.